shringar-tech/shringar-tech.github.io/Website_Functionality_Requirement.md

 ### 1. Home Page
 - **Description**: The landing page of the website.
 - **Features**:
-  - Display a welcoming message and a brief description of the store.
+  - Hero section with welcoming message and brief description of the store
+  - Latest collection showcase
-  - Showcase product categories (e.g., Sarees, Lehengas, Kurtis, etc.) in horizontally scrollable carousels.
+  - Product categories (Sarees, Lehengas, Kurtis, etc.) displayed in horizontally scrollable carousels
-  - Navigation arrows with ethnic-themed design for browsing through product categories.
+  - Navigation arrows with ethnic-themed design for browsing through product categories
-  - Highlight featured items with images and prices in an elegant, space-efficient layout.
+  - Highlight featured items with images and prices in an elegant, space-efficient layout using ProductCard components
-  - Provide navigation links to other sections of the website.
+  - Responsive navigation bar with links to other sections
+  - Seamless product browsing with ProductCarousel component

 ### 2. Category Page
 - **Description**: Displays items belonging to a specific category.